Wall Street drifts on last day of what’s been a tough month

 Now the S&P 500 is hanging onto a gain of 3.5% for the year.

+Reports released Tuesday didn't show as much strength.
+One said that confidence among U.S. consumers unexpectedly fell in February.
+Another said that manufacturing in the Chicago region weakened by more than expected.

-All these worries have come across a backdrop of falling earnings.
+All the worries have come across a backdrop of falling earnings for big corporations.
 S&P 500 companies are in the midst of reporting their first decline in profits from year-earlier levels since 2020, when the pandemic was choking the economy, according to FactSet.

 Most companies have already reported their results for the last three months of 2022, but several big-name retailers are still on the schedule for this week.

 Among them was Target, which on Tuesday reported better profit and revenue than expected for the latest quarter.
 But it also echoed some other retailers in giving a cautious forecast for upcoming results as U.S. households contend with still-high inflation.
-Target rose 2.6%.
+Its stock rose 2.3%.

+On the losing end was Norwegian Cruise Line.
+It tumbled 10.3% after reporting a bigger loss for the latest quarter than expected.
+It also gave profit forecasts for the upcoming quarter and year that fell short of Wall Street's.

 ——